Timendus/meshbot/README.md

 Pro-tips on the Meshtastic side:

-- Add a 🤖 emoji to your node name to make it clear to other users that your node is a bot.
+- Add a robot emoji (🤖) to your node name to make it clear to other users that your node is a bot.
 - You can add quick chat messages -- at least in the Android Meshtastic app.
   Adding the commands that the bot accepts (like `NEW` and `/SIGNAL`) as quick messages makes them really easily accessible with one click.